 Devices, which support USB Type-C are more futuristic.
 Check the accessibility of a 3.5 mm sound jack or USB Type-C-based headphone jacks.

 Some handset producers have begun ditching a 3.5 mm audio jack in their gadgets.

 Check the extra applications, which you get as pre-installed applications.
 As mentioned earlier these additional applications or bloatware may cause the performance deterioration of our smartphones.

 A few gadgets accompany heaps of pre-installed applications while some accompany practically nothing.
-Check whether these apps are boon or bane.
+Check whether these apps are a boon or bane.

 Last but not least, the price factor is in the smartphone buying guide.
 Make sure you have chosen a phone that fits your pocket and budget.